UkoeHB/bevy_simplenet/README.md

 - Clients can be authenticated by the server (WIP).
 - Provides optional server TLS.

-Check out the example for a demonstration of how to build a Bevy client using this crate. **NOTE**: the example is broken on master while I am waiting for dependencies to update to bevy v0.12.
-It works in v0.4.0 (or just revert the bevy version of master to v0.11).
+Check out the example for a demonstration of how to build a Bevy client using this crate.

 This crate requires nightly rust.